K. C. Asiodu

-Ekenemchukwu "K. C." Dennis Asiodu (/ɑːsiˈoʊduː/ AH-see-OH-doo; born November 24, 1986) is a former American football linebacker.
+Ekenemchukwu "K. C." Dennis Asiodu (/ɑːsiˈoʊduː/ AH-see-OH-doo; born November 24, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the St. Louis Rams as an undrafted free agent in 2009.
 He played college football at the University of Nevada, Las Vegas and at the University of Central Oklahoma.

 Asiodu has been a member of the Green Bay Packers, Miami Dolphins, New Orleans Saints and Chicago Bears.

-Early years
+Early life

 Asiodu was a football-track standout at Ayala High School in Chino Hills, California, earning All-Sierra League honors on both sides of the ball as a senior.
-He scored nine TDs and rushed for more than 800 yards to go with over 600 receiving yards in final high school season.
+He scored nine TDs and rushed for more than 800 yards to go with over 600 receiving yards in his final high school season.
 He also ran the 100- and 200-meter dashes in track.

 College career

 Nevada-Las Vegas

 In 2004, he redshirted.
 In 2005, he played 10 games and totaled 26 tackles as a defensive back, including 3.5 TFL and also had one sack and forced one fumble and blocked a punt.